There’s nothing wrong with you. You just haven’t learned the right cultural skills yet.

 Sadako Sasaki was a young girl in Hiroshima when the atomic bomb fell.
 Like many others, she later developed what became known as ‘A-bomb disease.’
 While in hospital, a friend told her that if she folded 1,000 paper cranes, she would be granted a wish.
 Sadako folded more than 1,000 before she passed away.

 At Beyond Tourism, we believe that genuine connection across cultures has the power to change the world.
 It isn’t always easy, it’s far more comfortable to stay within our own cultural bubbles, but real growth happens when we step beyond them.
-Beyond Tourism helps you examine your cultural behaviors and learn to adapt.
-Whether you’re travelling abroad, working in a multicultural team, or supporting your local community, your new cultural intelligence skills will help you find the true riches of the world—its people.
+The riches of the world are its people.

 A collection of colorful origami cranes and wish tags hanging on a metal rod, with a glass roof and trees visible in the background.